IATI/IATI-Guidance/en/upgrades/integer-upgrade-to-2-01/2-01-changes.rst

 Common schema
 -------------
-No substantial changes were made in 1.05, aside from essential version references.
+Many substantial changes were made in 2.01.
+Both the organisation and activity schema draw on the common schema for common definitions of elements and types.
+The changes in the common schema are reflected in the sections above, so are not given in detail here.
+For further information see the CHANGES.txt file that can be found with the :doc:`schema <schema>`

 XML supplementary schema
 ------------------------
-No substantial changes were made in 1.05, aside from essential version references.
+No substantial changes were made in 2.01, aside from essential version references.

 Registry record schema
 ----------------------